How to move to Canada from the US

 Tax obligations

-- Tax treaties and double-tax relief: The US–Canada tax treaty can help reduce double taxation in certain situations, but it doesn’t remove the US filing requirement for citizens.
-Practical planning usually comes down to choosing the right tools, like the foreign tax credit.
+Tax treaties and double-tax relief: The US–Canada tax treaty can help reduce double taxation in certain situations, including dividends and pensions.
+It does not remove the US filing requirement for citizens, so practical planning often comes down to the foreign tax credit.

-- FBAR filing: If you have foreign financial accounts that exceed $10,000 USD in aggregate at any point during the year, FBAR reporting may apply.
-FBAR is due April 15 following the calendar year, with an automatic extension to October 15 (no special request needed).
-The CAD equivalent varies with exchange rates (FinCEN).
+FBAR filing: If foreign financial accounts exceed USD 10,000 in aggregate at any point during the year, FBAR reporting may apply.
+FBAR is due April 15 following the calendar year, with an automatic extension to October 15 and no special request needed.

 Living in Canada as a US citizen

-US citizens moving from the US to Canada will find plenty of similarities but also some notable differences between the two countries:
+US citizens moving from the US to Canada will find plenty of similarities but also some notable differences between the 2 countries.

 Healthcare system